Appearance

 | Server API | Trigger a specific graphic by ID from anywhere on the internet, regardless of what the operator has selected.
 Authenticated, internet-exposed. |

 | Client API | Drive whatever the operator currently has selected.
 Same outcome as pressing a hotkey.
-LAN-only, no auth. |
+Local-only, no auth. |

 Network access